kentomagento/MovieScroll/README.md

 ### User Stories

 #### REQUIRED (10pts)
-- [x] (5pts) User can tap a cell to see more details about a particular movie.
+- [x] (5pts) User can tap a cell on main screen, to see more details about a particular movie.
 - [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 #### BONUS